LibertyDSNP/spec/pages/Graph/Overview.md

 Each announce event specifies the type of ([dsnpType](/Messages/Announce)) messages that are in the batch file.

 ## Graph Retrieval, Ordering & Reading
-Each graph change event reflects a change in state for a given user's graph (i.e. when a Bob follows Charlie, that "follow" is then reflected as a state change in Bob's graph).
-As mentioned above, graph change events get added to a batch file which gets signed and then announced on chain.

 A user's graph can be derived for any given point in time by retrieving the graph change events for that time period (i.e. from block 0 to block 10).
 Once those graph change events are retrieved, they can be ordered (as mentioned below) to reflect the current graph state (i.e. Charlie has followed Bob then unfollowed him and then followed him again.
 The graph state reflects that Charlie is Following Bob).